-In this event of any interruption in child care services due to circumstances beyond our control, Providers will always attempt to contact you or your emergency contact in order for you to pick up your child.
+Any interruption in child care services due to circumstances beyond our control will be posted on our website and/or Facebook page.
+In this event, staff will always attempt to contact you or your emergency contact in order for you to pick up your child.
 Closures are not applicable for refund of your child care fees.
+If our program is located in a school, we follow the guidelines of the school.